SkygearIO/features/features/64-chat-offline-cache/api.md

 ```
 func fetchConversations(cachedCallback?)
-func fetchMessages(conversation, limit, beforeDate, order, cachedCallback?)
+func fetchMessages(conversation, limit, beforeTime, order, cachedCallback?)
 ```

-#### Handling failed messages
+#### Handling outstanding messages

-Pending and failed messages will be available from this function:
+Pending and outstanding messages will be available from this function:

 ```
-func fetchFailedMessageOperations(operationType, conversationId);
+func fetchOutstandingMessageOperations(operationType, conversationId);
 ```

 On JS, this function should return a Promise.
 On other platforms, a callback object / block is specified as the last parameter.
-The function should resolve/return a list of pending and failed operations.
+The function should resolve/return a list of outstanding operations.

 Operations can be removed from the cache store with this function: